 It can take several years to significantly raise the Ph in the soil but, in our experience, within a year there is most often some improvement.
 On average, in southeastern Pennsylvania, applying 30 Lbs. of lime per 1,000 square feet is considered a “maintenance level”.
 This means the lime should keep the soil from becoming more acidic but will not move the pH to a more basic level – you’re treading water.
 A rate of 50 Lbs./1,000 square feet is typically a good rate to apply if you need to make some headway.
 This is why annual liming is recommended for most lawns in our part of the world.

 You probably have seen farmers spreading white lime in their fields (and the white cloud of powder following the tractor).
 This is the best form of lime to use since is the most finely crushed limestone available.

 However, you probably don’t want a mess of white powder all over your lawn.
 Therefore, use pelletized lime.
-Pelletized lime is the white powdered lime that farmers use, compressed into small pellets.
+These lime pellets for lawns are the white powdered lime that farmers use, compressed into small pellets.
 In the end, you get the same product farmers are using, just in a cleaner form.
 Also, when the lime is pressed into pellets, the color changes to brown and it is hard to see – much better than looking like your lawn is covered in snow!